jstonge/hello-research-groups/docs/epistemic-inequality.md

 </style>

-# The science of science of scientific inequalities
+# Gendered Academia and labor advantage

+In the previous section, we saw that with the computational turn we are experience a deep change in many parts of scientific culture.

 <div class="grid grid-cols-3">
   <div>